clickup/ent-framework/docs/classes/PgClient.md

 ▸ **query**\<`TRow`\>(`«destructured»`): `Promise`\<`TRow`[]\>

 Sends a query (internally, a multi-query).
-After the query finishes, we should expect that isMaster() returns the actual master/replica role.
+After the query finishes, we should expect that role() returns the actual master/replica role.

 #### Type parameters